Cauliflower gnocchi is a lighter version of traditional potato gnocchi, replacing potato with cauliflower. I topped it with a homemade kale pesto.

 - Remove cauliflower mash from your food processor.
 Measure out 1 cup packed mashed cauliflower and place back into food processor.
 You can save any remaining cauliflower for another recipe.

 - Add in egg yolk and 1 cup flour directly into the food processor.
 Pulse in food processor until it becomes a ball of dough.
 Check to see how sticky the dough is.
-If it's too sticky to work with, incorporate a little more flour at a time and then mix again until dough is workable.
+If it's too sticky to work with, incorporate a little more flour in batches and then mix again until the dough is workable.

 - To make the pesto, add all pesto ingredients into a food processor.
 Pulse several minutes until it reaches a thick sauce consistency.
 Pesto will initially be very chunky but will break down further into a sauce-like consistency after a few minutes.
 Taste and adjust as needed.
 Depending on the type of kale you use and personal preference you may want to add more cheese, oil, lemon,etc.